autotwin/mesh/doc/sphere_mesh_refinement.md

 ### Significance

-* Mesh refinement (traditionally used to reach convergence of displement, stress, or strain results) may be contraindicated for all-element population MSJ quality improvement.
+* Mesh refinement (traditionally used to reach convergence of displacement, stress, or strain results) may be contraindicated for all-element population MSJ quality improvement.
-* A tradeoff between between median MSJ and minimum MSJ is seen, indicating that a balance between a median MSJ and a minimum MSJ that is sufficiently near 1.0 (ideal) is required.
+* A tradeoff between median MSJ and minimum MSJ is seen, indicating that a balance between a median MSJ and a minimum MSJ that is sufficiently near 1.0 (ideal) is required.
-* All median and minimum values found in the present studies are sufficient for solving involing time stepping.
-However, the bloat of elements at high resolution, with their concommitant longer solve times, indicate that excessive refinement should be avoided.
+* All median and minimum values found in the present studies are sufficient for solving involving time stepping.
+However, the bloat of elements at high resolution, with their associated longer solve times, indicate that excessive refinement should be avoided.

 ### Limitations

-* This study does not account for mesh convergence of solution variables, such as displement, stress, or strain.
-Such convergence should be the primiary adjudicator for mesh refinement cessation.
+* This study does not account for mesh convergence of solution variables, such as displacement, stress, or strain.
+Such convergence should be the primary adjudicator for mesh refinement cessation.
 * MSJ quality metrics do not indicate sufficient refinement has been achieved, thus their use is adjunct.

 ## Deprecated below: